wxsd-sales/report-issue-macro/README.md

 1. Download the ``report-issue.js`` file and upload it to your Webex Room device.
 2. Configure the Macro by changing the initial values, there are comments explaining each one.
 3. Enable the Macro.

+## Demo

+*For more demos & PoCs like this, check out our [Webex Labs site](https://collabtoolbox.cisco.com/webex-labs).

 ## Validation